 Convert Physical Standby into Snapshot Standby

-Let us assume there is a requirement from application team to test something and there is a need to clone production database.
-We can convert existing physical standby database into snapshot standby database, do the testing and convert it back to physical standby.
+One of the most powerful feature of Oracle Data Guard is Snapshot Standby.
+Let's assume that application team wants to test something on production data.
+Rather than cloning prod, we can convert existing physical standby into snapshot standby, perform the testing and convert it back to physical standby.

 We can always revert back snapshot standby to the point when we converted it to snapshot standby from physical standby.
 This way we can repeat the cycle any number of times, perform testing, convert back to physical standby and sync back again with production.